NexosNexos

 A loop fast enough for humans — and AI agents

 Iteration time drops from minutes to seconds.
-That makes Nexos the natural target for AI coding agents: point one at a live, full-stack environment with a real database and let it iterate with instant feedback — not against mocks.
+That makes Nexos the natural target for AI coding agents: point one at a live, full-stack environment with a real database and let it iterate with fast feedback — not against mocks.

 • Migrations re-run only when their files change